 As your child’s guardian, you are always welcome to provide input, ideas, and feedback regarding your child’s progress!
 Parents are a vital partner in their child’s development.
 Very little change can be made during just one hour-long OT session per week.
 Real progress is made when you and your child are engaging in therapeutic activities daily in their natural environment.

 Remember that while therapists are experts in child development,YOU are the expert about YOUR child’s development!

-Dana Sciullo, MOT, OTR/L is a registered and licensed occupational therapist in the Pittsburgh area who has spent time working in schools and pediatric outpatient clinics seeing a wide variety of clients.
-She holds a Master of Occupational Therapy degree from the University of Pittsburgh and has participated in countless pediatric continuing education courses, including a week-long intensive mentorship at the highly regarded STAR Institute in Denver, Colorado.
+Dana Sciullo, MOT, OTR/L is a registered and licensed occupational therapist at the Laughlin Children’s Center in Sewickley who has spent time working in schools and pediatric outpatient clinics seeing a wide variety of clients.
+She holds a Master of Occupational Therapy degree from the University of Pittsburgh and has participated in numerous pediatric continuing education courses, including a week-long intensive mentorship at the highly regarded STAR Institute in Denver, Colorado.